-You can organise your contacts and use group broadcast and advanced chat to better engage with your customers.
+You can organise your contacts and use group broadcast SMS and messaging to better engage with your customers.
 With number sharing, your team can share their numbers and keep your business communication uninterrupted.

-Download Chalkboard and start your free trial – this is how you simplify VoIP implementation.
+Download Chalkboard and try it now – this is how you simplify VoIP implementation.

 Looking for a VoIP phone system for your business?
 Here’s everything you need to know